Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Proof of Theorem

-produces no double clicks in both bases.
+Unfortunately, bound (\ref{EqDbtilde}) is trivial for the case $n=2$.
+As we mentioned in Sec.~\ref{SecMainTh}, the two-photon Bell state $\ket{\Phi^+}$ (\ref{EqBellPhi}) produces no double clicks in both bases.
 So, estimation of the fraction of two-photon pulses requires a separate analysis.
+In this subsection, we prove Ineqs.~(\ref{Eqq2L}) and~(\ref{Eqp12U}).

-The intuition behind the analysis is as follows.
-If the number of double clicks is small, then the two-photon part of the Bob's state is closed to the pure state $\ket{\Phi^+}$.
-So, the Bob's subsystem is almost uncorrelated with the Alice's one the QBER will be close to 1/2.
-By this reason, as we will see in the next subsection, it is not advantageous for Eve to increase the fraction of two-photon part of the Bob's state: she introduces a large number of errors obtaining only a small information about the key.
+Let us repeat the intuition behind the analysis which was already mentioned in Sec.~\ref{SecMainTh}.
+If the number of double clicks is small, then the two-photon part of the Bob's state is close to the pure state $\ket{\Phi^+}$.
+So, the Bob's subsystem is almost uncorrelated with the Alice's one and the QBER is close to 1/2.
+By this reason, as we will see in the next subsection, it is not advantageous for Eve to increase the fraction of two-photon part of the Bob's state: she introduces a large number of errors obtaining only a small amount of information about the key.

 \begin{proposition} The following inequalities for the state $\rho_{XB}$ of form (\ref{EqRhoSumN})--(\ref{EqRhoBsignSumN}) hold:

 \end{proposition}

 \begin{proof} First consider the case $t_2=1$.
 The vectors $\ket{\Phi^+}$, $\ket{\Phi^-}$, and $\ket{\Psi^+}$, where